-A small grant scheme that partners with various organisations to support projects which directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.
+The Direct Aid Program (DAP) is a small grant scheme that collaborates with various organisations to support projects that directly contribute to the welfare and the income-generating capacity of poor or disadvantaged groups, or enhance the long-term productivity and sustainability of the physical environment.

 Get involved in the Direct Aid Program

-The Australian NGO Cooperation Program supports accredited Australian non-government organisations (NGOs) to implement their own international development programs.
-Under the program, the department partners with Australian professional development NGOs.
+The Australian NGO Cooperation Program supports accredited Australian NGOs to implement their own international development programs.
+Under the program, the Department collaborates with Australian professional development NGOs.